 The response to the Covid pandemic has seen an unprecedented rise in both the appetite for and adoption of digital health technologies that support new ways of delivering healthcare services, especially where physical contact is not possible or where there is a priority need to deliver care outside of hospital, including in people’s homes.
 The approach to using digital tools and services is undergoing a seismic shift across all our systems.
-Although many of the technologies adopted during the first phase of the pandemic were already established in some geographies, in many cases they were not widely implemented and their impact on systems, services, workforce and citizens is only just emerging.
+Throughout the pandemic we have been the link between the NHS regional team and representatives in our local Integrated Care Systems’ (ICS).

 By providing practical support to articulate local priorities to innovators, we help speed up the introduction and subsequent spread and adoption of impactful digital enablers, accelerating opportunities for SMEs and industry to support digital healthcare of the future.
 One example of this would be our work supporting the improvement of remote monitoring of residents in care homes.
 Another example is the support we provided to trial of a telehealth application across care homes with residents with Learning Disabilities in Gloucestershire.